lofar-astron/factor/docs/source/directions.rst

         If ``True``, the calibrator will be peeled using the sky model given in the :term:`peel_skymodel` column and self calibration will not be done.

     cal_size_deg
         The size of the calibrator or calibrator group in degrees.
+This value sets the size of the region used for self calibration.

     cal_flux_mjy
         The total flux density of the calibrator or calibrator group in mJy.
+This value is not used by Factor.